 Exercise can work wonders for high blood pressure patients.
 A daily 30 to 45 minutes brisk walk can lower your blood pressure by up to ten points within a week.
 It’s best to combine your cardio routines with activities you enjoy.
 It can be running, hiking, biking, swimming, walking, weight training, etc.

 The goal should be to work hard enough to break a sweat, but nothing too extreme.
 For starters, a 20-minute session 3-4 times a week would do.
-Using exercise equipment like dumbbells can greatly help with your daily exercise, you can visit Sumo Strength for a set of new dumbbells.
+Using exercise equipment like dumbbells can greatly help with your daily exercise.

 3. Lose excess weight